OHDSI/StudyProtocolSandbox/CancerTreatments/README.md

 This study aims to look at cancer patients.
 It is inspired by a question from National Cancer Institute (NCI).

-Wiki link to the study is [OHDSI Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:bisphosphonates_and_hip_fracture) protocol is in extras folder
+Wiki link to the study is [OHDSI Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:bisphosphonates_and_hip_fracture)

+Protocol is available here [Protocol](https://1drv.ms/w/s!AkvVyFP8dhtKjVt-45bwg29Sf7wg)

 Requirements